PlayQ/d4s/vuepress/docs/docs/basic-queries.md

 ```scala
 table.scan.decodeItems[UserIdWithScoreStored].execPagedFlatten()
 ```
-This query simply scans the table and decode items (using previously defined codecs).
+This query simply scans the table and decodes items (using previously defined codecs).
 Okay, but why we need this `.execPagedFlatten()` combinator?
 We could have a huge number of records in the table that couldn't fit in one page of scan result.
 Using `execPagedFlatten` we create a query that handles pagination and flatten all pages into a single one dimensional list of items.
 What if we'll change our interface and add one more method to fetch records with users that have score greater or equal to 42.
 This is how such query could be expressed with D4S: